Red Bull RB3: Performance

 The car, in the hands of both Mark Webber and David Coulthard, is seen to have point-scoring pace, highlighted by Webber's series of top-ten qualifying positions and Coulthard running fastest in the pre-race Barcelona testing.
 The design is distinctly Adrian Newey, bearing a resemblance to past cars such as the 2005 McLaren MP4-20.
 However, like the McLaren, poor reliability and mechanical problems have hampered the drivers on numerous occasions.
 Problems included things as trivial as faulty brake pedals and notoriously jamming fuel-flaps.
 However, the most pressing reliability issue was the introduction of a seamless-shift gearbox to the car, which resulted in numerous race retirements for both Mark Webber and David Coulthard, such as at the Monaco and Canadian Grands Prix respectively.

 Comments made throughout the season stated clearly that the car had much potential, despite David Coulthard's distaste of the word.
 Towards the middle of the season, after being frustrated by continuous retirements at the expense of championship points, team principal Christian Horner put into place a strict and thorough method to deal with and eradicate any mechanical unreliability, which along with the appointment of Geoff Willis (formerly of the Williams and BAR/Honda teams), was expected to provide better results in the 2008 season.

 The car's best result was in the hands of Mark Webber, when he scored a podium in changeable conditions at the 2007 European Grand Prix.
 It scored points on only two other occasions for Webber, 7th in both the United States and Belgian Grand Prix, despite his consistent fast qualifying, starting in the top 11 on eleven occasions.
-Coulthard was more successful, scoring points at four races, including a 4th place at the Japanese Grand Prix, a race at which Mark Webber was running in second before he was hit from behind by Sebastian Vettel, driving Red Bull's sister Toro Rosso car, under the safety car.
+Coulthard was more successful, scoring points at four races, including a 4th place at the Japanese Grand Prix, a race at which Mark Webber was running in second before he was hit from behind by Sebastian Vettel, driving Red Bull's sister Toro Rosso car, under the safety car, following a bunch up caused by race leader Lewis Hamilton.

 Livery

-At the British Grand Prix, the Red Bull cars of sported a livery of fan-submitted images as part of a one-off event for the charity Wings for Life.
+At the British Grand Prix, the RB3s sported a livery of fan-submitted images as part of a one-off event for the charity Wings for Life.
 More than 30,000 fans pledged money and uploaded images to the team's website, and each fan has selected a spot on either car to have their image placed.
 The goal was to raise €1 million.